appdevmob/git-commands/README.md

 * [Useful Alias](#useful-alias)
 * [Contributing](#contributing)

-#### Git

-Git is a distributed version control system, very easy to learn and supper fast!

 #### Install Git

 There are a few different ways to install git (from source or for Linux) but the purpose of this page is to focus on git commands, so I am going to assume you are installing git on a Mac.